robbyriverside/brevity/README.md

 # NoCode

-Better than NoSQL !!

-Generate code instead of hand coding.
+Generate Go code instead of hand coding.

 Write layered specifications and compose a project in phases.